-So a range of rival companies have cropped up in North America to do it instead, drawing engineers from the likes of NASA and Boeing.
+So, instead, a range of rival companies have cropped up in North America to do it, attracting engineers from the likes of NASA and Boeing.
 Each has its own designs and business plan.
-Last month, Richard Branson stepped down as chairman of Virgin Hyperloop One, as the company needed “a more hands-on chairman”.
+(Although, in 2018, Richard Branson stepped down as chairman of Virgin Hyperloop One because the company needed “a more hands-on chairman”.)

 Where and when can I take a ride?

 Meanwhile, governments from Slovakia to South Korea are showing interest.
 Each company has its own timeframe, but most want to have pods up and running by the start of the next decade.
-Some may start by transporting cargo, as a way of checking the safety and efficiency of their system.
+Some may start by transporting cargo as a way of testing the safety and efficiency of their system.